Best Arizona Kinship Care Guide for Emergency Placement

 DCS provides licensing support for kinship families.
 Kinship licensing specialists exist within DCS specifically to help relative caregivers navigate the process.
 Your experience will not be identical to a non-relative applicant who walks into an agency cold.
 The support is there — but you may need to ask for it explicitly, because not all caseworkers proactively offer it.

 The licensing requirements are the same.
 This is the important caveat.
 The expedited path does not waive any licensing standards.
-You still need the IVP fingerprint clearance card ($67 through DPS).
+You still need the required Level 1 fingerprint clearance card, with fees ranging from $22 to $67 per adult; if your licensing track requires IVP, confirm that card type with DPS and your agency.
 You still need to complete training.
 You still need to pass the Life Safety Inspection — pool fence, firearm storage, medication lockup, smoke and CO detectors, all of it.
 You still need a home study.
 The process is expedited in the sense that it can begin after placement and DCS provides kinship-specific support, but the standards themselves are identical.

 What Kinship Caregivers Get Wrong

 Assuming unlicensed is permanent.
 Many kinship caregivers accept an emergency placement, receive the SB 1602 stipend, and never pursue licensing — either because they do not know the financial difference, or because the licensing process seems daunting on top of suddenly caring for a child.
 The stipend gap compounds every month.
-If the placement is expected to last more than 3 to 6 months, licensing almost always makes financial sense.
+If the placement is expected to continue, compare the licensed rates and requirements with your assigned DCS specialist.

 Not knowing about TANF Child-Only grants.
 Unlicensed kinship caregivers may be eligible for a TANF (Temporary Assistance for Needy Families) Child-Only grant through DES.
 This provides additional monthly support that is separate from the SB 1602 stipend.
 Not all kinship caregivers know to apply, and DCS does not always mention it at placement.

-Skipping the IVP fingerprint application.
-The IVP card is the longest lead-time item in the kinship licensing process, just as it is for non-relative applicants.
+Skipping the fingerprint application.
+The required fingerprint card is a long-lead-time item in the kinship licensing process, just as it is for non-relative applicants.
 Kinship caregivers who wait two months after placement to start the fingerprint process extend their licensing timeline — and the financial gap — by the same two months.
-Submit the IVP application within the first week of placement.
+Submit the required application early in the placement process.

 Not documenting expenses from day one.
 If you accept an emergency kinship placement, start documenting every expense immediately — food, clothing, diapers, school supplies, medical copays, transportation.
 These records matter for the licensing financial assessment, for potential reimbursement, and for tax purposes.
 Families who do not track expenses from the first day lose the ability to reconstruct the financial picture later.